Tour Port Edward

-Floating in our indoor harbor is the 25 foot Porpoise sailboat.
-Built in 1934 by naval architect John Deering, this fine wooden craft spent her youth gracefully gliding through waters of the Great Lakes.
+Floating in our indoor harbor is the 25-foot Porpoise sailboat.
+Built by naval architect John Deering in 1934, this fine wooden craft spent her youth gracefully gliding through waters of the Great Lakes.
 Ed would later sail the Florida Keys before ultimately making the Porpoise part of the ever-expanding restaurant.

 The “Porpoise” is living out her golden years as a very special dining room for our guests.
-Her cabin, which seats up to four, is available for your special dining experience.
-Reservations are opened every October and fill up quickly.
-However, be sure to ask as there are often available dates.
+Her cabin, which seats up to four, is available for your special dining experiences.

 Intimate Windmill Setting

 The old 1920s Windmill, between the lobby and the Salem Lounge, was saved from destruction by founder Edward Wolowiec.
 The cozy booth in this secluded alcove is an intimate setting for “popping the question,” a romantic dinner for two, or a convivial semi-private setting for four.
 The Windmill makes for the perfect area for birthday and anniversary celebrations.
-Advanced reservations are usually required as availability does fill ahead of time.
-Ask about availability during your next visit.
+Advanced reservations are recommended as this is a popular “hideaway” at the Port.
+Phone or ask about availability during your next visit.